 |Pharmacogenomic star allele inferences||Inferences for 51 distinct pharmacogenes with polymorphic alleles, including CYP2C9, CYP2B6, CYP2C19, CYP3A5, NUDT15, TPMT, SLCO1B1, UGT1A1, DPYD, and CYP2D6*||60,215|

 Table 2.
 Genetic data available with the release of Data Freeze 4. * Pharmacogene alleles based on structural variation are not inferred.

 Genetic Analysis Resources

-**All IRB applications should go through IRBMED and not IRB-HSBS.
+**An IRB application will be required for individual-level data access.
+All IRB applications should go through IRBMED and not HSBS.

-Type of IRB approvals needed by investigators for clinical and/or genetic data:
+Type of IRB application needed by investigators for clinical and/or genetic data:

 For IRB applications, please reference MGI HUM00071298.

-De-Identified data and genomic data requests on their own are pre-approved by the MGI committee, and do not need a specific letter or commitment to submit to IRB.
-Biospecimen requests and re-contact of MGI patients will need MGI committee approvals.
+De-Identified data and genomic data requests on their own are pre-approved by the MGI committee and do not need a specific letter or commitment to submit to IRB.
+Biospecimen requests and re-contact of MGI patients will need Precision Health MGI Access Committee approval.

 Contact the Data Office for Clinical & Translational Research (DOCTR) with any IRB-related questions: DataOffice@umich.edu.